SharePoint/sp-dev-docs/docs/spfx/debug-in-vscode.md

 With Visual Studio Code configured for debugging SharePoint Framework solutions by using Google Chrome and the local workbench, you can verify that everything is working as expected.

+> [!IMPORTANT]
+> Local workbench does not support using Internet Explorer 11.
+Please use more modern browser.

 ### Configure a breakpoint

 1. In Visual Studio Code, open the main web part source file, and add a breakpoint in the first line of the **render** method by either selecting the margin that is left to the line number or by highlighting the code line in the editor and selecting the F9 key.